 - Meet with The Listed Property Owners’ Club experts and gather information about buying, unauthorised works, surveyance, VAT, grants, maintenance, mortgages, insurance and laws

 - Practical demonstrations including plaster and lead work, window restoration, lime mortar, master carvers, brickwork and paint

 - Exclusive “Ask the Experts Panel” of leading industry professionals

-- Feature display of buildings in need of repair and for sale, in association with Historic England and SAVE Britain’s Heritage
+- Feature display of buildings in need of repair and for sale

-- A full interactive talk programme including subjects such as damp, surveys, house history, energy efficiency and historic garden design
+- A full interactive talk programme including subjects such as damp, surveys, house history, maintenance, listed building consent and historic garden design